TheRustyPickle/Telecounter/README.md

 <h4> How to run</h4>

+Download the executable from latest release for one click, no library running or download all files and run Message_Counter.py with required library

-Download the executable from latest release.
-Tested only on Windows and Arch Linux.
+GUI Design tested only on Windows and Arch Linux.

 The GUI logo was taken randomly from google.
 I do not own or created the logo.
 You are free to change the logo to your desiring but the filename must remain logo.png